HTTPArchive/almanac.httparchive.org/src/content/en/2024/security.md

   <figcaption>{{ figure_link(caption="Most frequently allowed WS(S) hosts in CSP policies", sheets_gid="1790517281", sql_file="csp_allowed_host_frequency_wss.sql") }}</figcaption>
 </figure>

 Two of these origins are related to customer service and ticketing (`intercom.io`, `zopim.com`), one is used for website analytics (`hotjar.com`), and two are associated with social media (`www.livejournal.com`, `quora.com`).
-For four out of the five websites, we found specific instructions on how to add the origin to the website's content security policy.
+For four out of these five websites, we found specific instructions on how to add the origin to the website's content security policy.
 This is considered good practice, as it discourages website administrators from using wildcards to allow third-party resources, which would reduce security by allowing broader access than necessary.

 ### Subresource Integrity